 Many regional trains offer food aboard the trains.
 Short routes like the Hiawatha do not provide food or beverage services.
 The cafe car is where you can find food on regional trains.
 This article covers the basics of what you need to know and the menus.

-Stations: be for you ride Amtrak
+Stations: where you board Amtrak

 The Amtrak system contains different station types, from a platform and a sign next to a cornfield to a beautiful station leftover from rail travel’s glory days.